hamb0n-3/osinter/docs/dev/module_howto.md

 ## Module Dependencies

-BBOT automates module dependencies with **Ansible**.
+OSINTER automates module dependencies with **Ansible**.
 If your module relies on a third-party binary, OS package, or python library, you can specify them in the `deps_*` attributes of your module.

 ```python
 class MyModule(BaseModule):